Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Algorithms

 samples.
 Combining \eqref{eq:twostep1} and \eqref{eq:twostep2}, the final sample complexity is

-\item Recently, a novel initialization paradigm is proposed and developed in~\cite{HWF, CJF, ESP}, which contains four steps.
-Instead of directly estimating the support in one step, an index $j_{\text{max}}$ will be firstly selected, which corresponds to the largest value among $Z_j$'s.
+\item Recently, a novel initialization paradigm was developed in~\cite{HWF, CJF, ESP}, which contains four steps.
+Instead of directly estimating the support in one step, an index $j_{\text{max}}$ is first selected corresponding to the largest value among $Z_j$'s.

 \textbf{Step 1:} {\it Construct a spectrum $\mathbf{Z}$ and take the diagonal entries to be the set $\{Z_j\}_{j=1}^n$.
 Select the index $j_{\text{max}}$ corresponding to the largest value among $Z_j$'s.} This step is proved to guarantee \( x_{j_{\text{max}}}\sim \xmax \) when